 These will be convened on a need's basis in consultation with the Office of the Mayor through the office of the Municipal Manager who is custodian of the strategic planning function in Mkhambathini Local Municipality.
-Dates to be confirmed.
+The next year strategic planning session is planned to be on: 09-13 February 2026.